statscomics/statscomics.github.io/guidelines.md

 * __sometimes a single panel is enough__, sometimes you may decide on several panels.
 * some panels might be large and contain a lot of infomation, sometimes a panel might be fairly small with a picture only.

+# Purpose of the workshop

+The purpose of this workshop is
+* __for you:__ to help you create compelling stats comics for your study to be included in your website, a poster, or even a paper
+* __for us:__ to understand which concepts you need to illustrate, which visual solutions you prefer, and how we can help you creating your stats comic.

+The study is structured as follows:
+* We introduce you to stats comics, including an [example](examples.html)
+* explain you the background of our research
+* you will have time to prepre a storyboard---i.e., a rough outline---for your own stats comic, using the below [stages and guidelines](#stats-comics-stages).
+That stoyboard, should contain information about
+  * what to show and in which order
+  * textual annotations
+  * visual explanations to explain your study
+* Once you are happy with your storyboard, you can contact us and we will go with you through your storyboard to discuss any issues and difficulties you have.
+Together, we will try to find solutions to any issues.
+* We will return to you a draft for a polished version, designed by one of our graphic designers/illustators
+* you can provide feedback for a last polishing.

+More information about the study and is ethics procedure can be [found here](workshop.html).
+For any question, please contact [Zezhong Wang](mailto:zezhong.wang@ed.ac.uk).

 # Stats comics stages

 This section guides you through creating a stats comic for your own study.